 One of the signs you should hire a property manager is that your investment properties are quite some distance from where you live.
 The reason why is simple.
 Even if you do get home often, there will inevitably be times when something goes wrong without you there, and being far away will create delays in resolving the situation.

 You may not want to bother with things like repairs or evictions – not to mention anything that involves meeting with tenants face-to-face.
+It’s not fun but you will likely need to know how to process an eviction in Kentucky.
 Good property management companies handle all aspects of the property for you so you can focus on the rest of your life.

 3. Too many vacancies for too long